Click to learn about the English-Spanish Metric Conversions Cheat Sheet

 amazon.com logo

-Customer review - www.amazon.com
+James Baldwin, s/v Atom - Customer review www.amazon.com

 "...
 Cruising is often defined as "doing boat maintenance in exotic places".
 If you're planning to sail to Spanish speaking countries of South America and the Caribbean, this book by Kathy Parsons will make the inevitable boat maintenance part of your cruise much less frustrating."